 The previous Memrise lessons have shown you the basics of Memrise to get you started.
 However, there are other major features of Memrise that you should spend some time exploring as well.
 This lesson explains each of these other features briefly so you know where to continue exploring on your own.

 Each time you answer correctly a Memrise question you receive points.
 These points vary based on the question type and how quickly you answer.
 Points accumulate over the lifetime of your account and are never lost.
 There are weekly, monthly and all-time rankings for each course you work on, based on the points you have earned during the relevant period.
 There are also ways to earn points, such as adding a picture or Mem to a word.
 As you play around with Memrise you’ll find the different options to accumulate points.
-There is even a secret all-time overall global ranking that you can look at here.

 You can also explore the rank levels that you achieve based on your overall accumulated points.
 Here is a chart that gives you the required point totals to achieve each title: Memrise Title Names.